BuddyForms/BuddyForms/readme.txt

 4. Login/ Logout Form - Add Loggin Forms and define a custom redirect after login

 == Changelog ==
+= 2.8.8 - 06 Mar 2024 =
+* Improved security.
+* Fixed issue with creation of pages from submissions setup tab.

 = 2.8.7 - 06 Feb 2024 =
 * Added new hook to filter custom field value.
 * Tested up to WordPress 6.4.3